 3. Bills and Invoices

 You will always be able to generate and print bills and invoices to provide them to the customers or use them for internal purposes.
-The system should be able to display information regarding payment details and states of each transaction.
+The system should be able to display information regarding payment details and the states of each transaction.
 Most contemporary systems are integrated with various secure payment methods and can automatically exchange currency, as well.

 Human Resources Management